 Children & Young People’s Advocacy

-We offer help called advocacy if you are between 5 and 18 and have reported to the police.
-Our trained staff are called advocates and as well as supporting you, they can also help your family and friends through police and court processes.
+We offer help called advocacy to under 18s Our trained staff are called ISVAs and as well as supporting you, they can also help the family and friends who are supporting you.

 If you are 18 and over please visit our Adult Advocacy page.